Trilarion/opensourcegames/entries/sarah-maries_eierjagd.md

 - Code dependency: SDL
 - Developer: Patrick Gerdsmeier

-Arcade game.
 The player controls a girl, trying to catch good and golden eggs and avoiding bad eggs.

 ## Building